aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/worksheet-views/show-and-hide-rows-columns-and-scroll-bars/_index.md

 worksheet.getCells().hideColumns(1, 2);

-// Saving the modified Excel file workbook.save(path.join(dataDir, "outputxls"));
+// Saving the modified Excel file workbook.save(path.join(dataDir, "output.xls"));

-// No explicit close needed for file stream as we're working with in-memory data
+// No explicit close needed for file stream as we're working with in‑memory data
 ```

 ## **Show and Hide Scroll Bars**

-Scroll bars are used to navigate the contents of any file.
+Scroll bars are used to navigate the contents of a worksheet.
 Normally, there are two kinds of scroll bars:

 - Vertical scroll bars
 - Horizontal scroll bars